Breakout Sessions: Day Two

 She is a recipient of numerous journalism awards including two Edward R. Murrow Awards, three EMMYs, a Peabody, and similar awards for news excellence from NorCal RTNDA.

-Scott Libin, senior fellow, University of Minnesota School of Journalism and Mass Communications
+Scott Libin, Hubbard Senior Fellow, University of Minnesota School of Journalism and Mass Communications

 Scott was Vice President of News and Content at Internet Broadcasting 2011-2014.
 He previously led newsrooms at WCCO-TV and KSTP-TV in the Twin Cities, and WGHP-TV in the Greensboro, N.C., market.
 He has twice been a full-time member of the resident faculty at The Poynter Institute in St. Petersburg, Fla., and has trained journalists from Newfoundland to South Africa to China.
 Scott began his career as a congressional press secretary and as a bureau reporter in Washington, D.C.
 He was a reporter and weekend anchor in North Carolina before entering management.